fieldtrip/website/workshop/toolkit2020.md

 ### Lectures

-We will stream the pre-recorded lectures live, but you can also choose to watch them (on youtube) at a moment that suits you, preferably prior to the Q&A session.
+We will stream the pre-recorded lectures live, but you can also choose to watch them (on YouTube) at a moment that suits you, preferably prior to the Q&A session.
 There are two lectures that are not pre-recorded (sleep, stats), these are only streamed live.

-If you watch the lecture on youtube, you have the advantage of stop, rewind, etc. Please write questions in the shared Q&A document.
+If you watch the lecture on YouTube, you have the advantage of stop, rewind, etc. Please write questions in the shared Q&A document.

-If you watch the youtube lecture live, you have the advantage of feeling more connected to the event, but note that we will not take live questions while streaming the youtube video.
+If you watch the YouTube lecture live, you have the advantage of feeling more connected to the event, but note that we will not take live questions while streaming the YouTube video.
 Please write them in the shared Q&A document.

-You can find the links to the online lectures in the google calendar.
-We will also post all important links for each on-going session in slack and at the top of this document.
+You can find the links to the online lectures in the Google calendar.
+We will also post all important links for each on-going session in Slack and at the top of this document.

 #### Lecture links